Web Update Wizard - FAQ

 Q: Can I have the source code?

-The Web Update Wizard is a commercial software product.
+The Software Update Wizard is a commercial software product.

-You do not actually need the source code to productively use the Web Update Wizard.
+You do not actually need the source code to productively use the Software Update Wizard.

 So, that's a "no" then.
 Sorry!